-Inspired by the world-famous Lamar Canyon pack alpha female "06", The 06 Legacy honors the beauty, prowess, and sacred nature of wolves in the American wilderness.
-Our Facebook page was created in 2018, and has since grown to over 217,000 followers.
-Recognizing that change happens with policy making, Karol Miller founded The 06 Legacy 501(c)(4) in 2019.
-The organization is composed of wolf enthusiasts, advocates and guardians who envision and fight for a world in which wolves and humans coexist peacefully and respectfully.
+Inspired by the world-famous Lamar Canyon pack alpha female "06", The 06 Legacy honors the beauty, prowess, and sacred nature of gray wolves in the American wilderness.
+The organization is composed of wolf enthusiasts, advocates and warriors who envision and fight for a world in which wolves and humans coexist peacefully and respectfully.

-To change the narrative around wolves, we are working to educate the public about the true nature and benefit of wolves.
-To protect wolves, we are working to endorse federal, state and local officials who will fight for their survival.
+To protect wolves, we are educating the public about the true nature of wolves and endorsing federal and state officials who will fight for their survival.
 By investing in these key areas, The 06 Legacy is building a future for gray wolves in America and all who appreciate them.
-We don't work for a particular candidate or party.
-We work for wolves.
+Keeping wolves safe is not a partisan issue.
+We work for wolves, not a political party.